 Roark believed that his country was “built on the principle of individualism.”
 Repudiating the Democrat’s advocacy (and record) of “distributing wealth,” Roark would choose to support the Republican’s defense of the “free man’s achievement.”
 Roark’s vote reflects his hope that the candidate’s future actions might fulfill the bright promise of his words, and that the candidate would never become “the worst second-hander of all—the man who goes after power.”
 After the election, Roark would have seen—as Ayn Rand, Roark’s creator, saw and said—that candidates can betray their own brave convictions.
 But on November 5, 1940, Howard Roark would have voted just as his author did—not for Franklin Delano Roosevelt, but for Wendell Willkie.

 -- Shoshana Milgram Knapp is an Associate Professor at Virginia Tech.
 Her article "Ayn Rand: Reading, Writing, and Other Life Events” is included in A Companion to Ayn Rand and she is active in the Ayn Rand Institute and Archives.
-She received her Ph.D. from Stanford University.The BEST SALES on Amazon NOW ]
+She received her Ph.D. from Stanford University.Most INTERESTING FINDS on Amazon]